uvmaero/stm32-blue-demo/README.md

 Quick Demonstration for the STM32CubeIDE environment to make the STM32 Blue Pill Blink.
 (Default is 2000ms interval).
 You should be able to open this project and upload to the blue pill.

 No schematic for this one, it just uses the built in LED for output.
+The built in LED uses GPIO pin PC13 set to GPIO_OUTPUT mode with output set to LOW.
 Here's the pin configurations though. **NOTE** Don't forget to set the SYS debug mode to "Serial Wire".

 ![Blink Pinout](images/blink-pin-diagram.png)